-Drugstores are pulling Zantac, similar heartburn drugs off shelves over potential cancer risk
+Drugstores are pulling Zantac-like heartburn drugs off the shelves over potential cancer risk

 “The FDA reported that the levels of N-nitrosodimethylamine (NDMA) in ranitidine in preliminary tests barely exceed amounts found in common foods,” Ashleigh Koss, a spokeswoman for Sanofi, told The Washington Post via email.
 “We are working closely with the FDA and are conducting our own robust investigations to ensure we continue to meet the highest quality safety and quality standards.
 At Sanofi, we remain committed to being transparent with our patients and consumers and will share an update when one is available.”

-The FDA has advised patients to talk to their doctors about taking an alternative prescription to ranitidine, an anti-heartburn medication that is commonly used in prescription and over-the-counter medicines to treat issues such as ulcers and acid reflux.

-Globally, Canada and France have already recalled Zantac, the BBC reports, while GlaxoSmithKline has recalled its ranitidine products in India and Hong Kong, according to USA Today (GlaxoSmithKilne doesn’t sell rantidine products in the United States).
+Globally, Canada and France have already recalled Zantac, the BBC reports, while GlaxoSmithKline has recalled its ranitidine products in India and Hong Kong, according to USA Today (GlaxoSmithKline does not sell ranitidine products in the United States).

 Other pharmacy chains like Walgreens and Rite-Aid and distributors like Walmart have already suspended Zantac sales at their stores.
-CVS did not immediately respond to a request for comment on the timeline of its recall, or whether the company has ever halted sales of a product that hasn’t officially been recalled by its maker.
+CVS did not immediately respond to a request for comment on the timeline of its recall or whether the company has ever halted sales of a product that has not officially been recalled by its maker.